 Improve your bodyboarding skills with a collection of techniques, tips and advice given by a professional bodyboard.
-Remember, it's never to late to learn, and to get from good to great.
+Remember, it's never too late to learn, and to get from good to great.

 The devil is in the detail.
 Everything counts when you're riding a wave, in prone or drop-knee mode.
-Body and board will interact with the water wall, resulting in an unique result.
+Body and board will interact with the water wall, resulting in a unique result.

 Then again, taking your intermediate bodyboarding to the advanced arena, that's another story.
 If you want, you'll get it right.
 It's only a matter of training.

-He also believe bodyboarders should develop a "creative visualization", because "if you can't see yourself in your mind's eye surfing good, you won't be able to in the real world.
+He also believes bodyboarders should develop a "creative visualization," because "if you can't see yourself in your mind's eye surfing good, you won't be able to in the real world.

 Heydon Bunting proposes the concept of "mind surfing", as much as you can, tapping into as many senses as you can.
 A good exercise could be imagining the wave of your dreams, when you're already in bed, just before falling asleep.